Nutritionist Degree Program: What You Will Study

 The Online Experience

-As a regionally accredited master's degree, the MSACN program meets most of the didactic requirements to sit for several important national certification exams.
+As a regionally accredited master's degree, the ACN program meets most of the didactic requirements to sit for several important national certification exams.
 These national certifications include Certified Nutrition Specialist (CNS), Certified Clinical Nutritionist (CCN), Diplomate for the American Clinical Board of Nutrition (DACBN), Diplomate for the Chiropractic Board of Clinical Nutrition (DCBCN).
 (Note: the MSACN program is not designed to lead to the Registered Dietician (RD) credential.)

 What Our Graduates Do